 Chase Freedom Unlimited vs Capital One Quicksilver

-- If you’re planning to apply for a no-annual-fee card, the Capital One Quicksilver and Chase Freedom Unlimited are both great choices.
+- If you’re planning to apply for a no-annual-fee card, the Capital One Quicksilver Card and Chase Freedom Unlimited are both great choices.

 - You can (and should) keep a no-annual-fee card forever because it increases your length of credit history, which can potentially boost your credit score!